 - The goal of this circular is to help the examiner determine that a pilot seeking an IPC recency endorsement has both the knowledge and skills for safe flight in all aspects of instrument flying.

 - This information is also available to the aviation industry for information purposes.

 - The IPC is an event for meeting the instrument rating recency requirements set out in Global Exemption NCR-040-2015 and subsection 401.05(3) of the Canadian Aviation Regulations (CARs).

-- Pilots employed by Subpart 4 of Part VI private operators or Part VII air operators generally meet the recency requirements for their instrument rating by means of a competency check, Line Oriented Evaluation (LOE) or pilot proficiency check, as appropriate, instead of an IPC.
-Employees of Part VII Operators – Visual Flight Rules-Only must use the IPC to meet the recency requirements for their instrument ratings, as a VFR Pilot Competency Check (PPC) does not include the instrument rating sequences.
+- Pilots employed by Subpart 4 of Part VI Private Operators or Part VII Air Operators generally meet the recency requirements for their instrument rating by means of a pilot competency check (PCC), Line Oriented Evaluation (LOE) or pilot proficiency check (PPC), as appropriate, instead of an IPC.
+Pilots employed by Part VII Operators – Visual Flight Rules-Only and CAR 406 FTUs must use the IPC to meet the recency requirements for their instrument ratings, as a VFR Pilot Proficiency Check (PPC) does not include the instrument rating sequences.

 - When performing their duties, delegates of the Minister must follow the procedures specified in this circular and the Flight Test Guides referenced in this circular.

 Changes incorporated into this Fourth Edition is to correct and make aware to industry and Transport Canada Inspectorate of the following changes:

 - Appendices A and B for recovery from unusual attitudes are not to be conducted on helicopters.
 (Page 11 – 6.3 Flight Activities)